Modern Control Systems and Industrial Instrumentation

 • To be able to understand process control and the importance of process variables.

-• To be able to describe the concept of model-based control.
+• Describe the concept of model-based control.

 • All instrumentation and control personnel